adventurerscodex/uat/uat_docs/player_tools/player_tools.md

 - [ ] As a player, unicode characters should be saved

 - [ ] As a player, status line is functional and displays weight, inspiration, heathiness, features, spells

-- [ ] As a player, navbar header links to blog, newsletter, patreon, and website

 - [x] As a player, navbar footer links to facebook.